-There are 36 affordable apartments in Bowdon that offer reduced rents to low-income households.
+There are 36 low-income apartments in Bowdon that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of the City of Bowdon||Public Housing|

 |Georgia Department of Community Affairs||Section 8 Housing Choice Voucher (HCV); Homeownership Voucher; Family Self-Sufficiency; Veteran Affairs Supportive Housing (VASH); Section 8 Project-Based Voucher (PBV)|

 Bowdon features 95 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 36 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Bowdon.